bitgenics/oauth-redirect/README.md

 const PRODUCTION_URL_REGEX = /examplename\.com/;
 ```

+These regex patterns are used to validate a provided redirect URL.

 3. Manually create a new AWS Lambda using the contents of `index.js` - make sure to select a Runtime of NodeJS 10.x

 4. Manually create a new Cloud Front Distribution using the provided `cf.yaml` file